justinxie712/logo-writer/README.md

 ![Error](on-error.png)

 ## Coding Process/Reflection
-Inspired to challenge myself and take on bold, new and exciting challenges, I faces a few challenges while developing this personal project, mainly because I have not worked with code editor technologies before, such as CodeMirror.
+Inspired to challenge myself and to take on bold, new and exciting projects, I faced a few challenges while developing this application, mainly because I have not worked with code editor technologies before, such as CodeMirror.
 I wasn't very experienced with HTML Canvas either, and having to learn how to integrate these components together represented the bulk of the challenge.

-However, I am proud of the project I made given my lack of experience.
+However, I am proud of this application project given my lack of experience.